 Lypertek TEVI True Wireless Headphones Review

 For us, too, the largely unknown hi-fi manufacturer from Hong Kong has so far been under the radar.
-However, after Lypertek had only released its first headphones with the MEVI in 2017, the True Wireless TEVI as the third model in the brand portfolio with an MSRP of 99 euros could now and also be a real challenge to the – in some cases significantly higher-priced – competitors Get started right with us.
+However, after Lypertek had only released its first headphones with the MEVI in 2017, the True Wireless TEVI as the third model in the brand portfolio with an MSRP could now and also be a real challenge to the – in some cases significantly higher-priced – competitors Get started right with us.

 The construction of the Lypertek TEVI